alexwlchan/scripts/textexpander/README.md

         print a Markdown-formatted blockquote of a tweet I've got open in Safari, suitable for saving in Obsidian
         """,
     },
+    {
+        "name": "get_wikipedia_quote.py",
+        "description": """
+        get URL and first paragraph of a Wikipedia entry I have open in Safari, suitable for saving in Obsidian.
+        """,
+    },
 ]

 cog_helpers.create_description_table(